cgbarros/personal-website/content/en/posts/prokofievs-return.md

 - Prokofiev was allowed to travel in and out of the USSR for over a decade.
 - He chose to settle permanently in 1936, knowing the legal consequences.
 - The surrender of his international passport in 1938 followed standard Soviet laws.
-- The loss of his foreign travel rights, in the same year, was unlikely related to a plan "lure" and trap him and likely related to the broader context of the Yezhovschshina.
+- The loss of his foreign travel rights, in the same year, was unlikely related to a plan tp "lure" and trap him and likely related to the broader context of the Yezhovschshina.

 The claim that Prokofiev was “lured” back under false promises is not supported by primary sources.
 The very documents Morrison cites indicate that Prokofiev’s move was a voluntary professional decision, shaped by commissions, artistic opportunities, and political events.
 The later restrictions on his travel were the result of broader Soviet legal and security measures, not a calculated trap.